kernelwernel/llarm/README.md

-# Why not use unicorn engine and what are its differences?
+# Why not use unicorn engine and what are the differences?
 While unicorn serves a similar purpose to CHARM, there are key differences between the two:
     - virtualization support
     - and providing a wide range of CPU architectures (x86, RISC-V, SPARC, etc...),